How Does Membership Work?

 Discover Collective Giving | $300

-Members under 35 are invited to be part of the future of collective giving at Many Hands with an annual gift of $300 to the grant fund.
+Donors under 35 are invited to be part of the future of collective giving at Many Hands with an annual gift of $300.

-All members are invited to support collective giving at Many Hands with an annual gift of $1,000 to the grant fund.
+Donors 35 and older are invited to support collective giving through Many Hands with an annual gift of $1,000.

 Many Hands Many Voices

 At Many Hands, we believe that valuing and empowering a wide range of voices is critical to effective grantmaking.
-Therefore, we’ve launched a pilot program to waive 50% of the minimum membership gift (currently $1,000, or $300 for members under 35), with the goal of broadening the range of experience, expertise, and perspectives represented among our members.
-Waivers are available to individuals who:
+Many Hands Many Voices supports this goal by offering a waiver of 50% of the minimum membership gift to individuals 35 and over who:

-• Live or work in the Many Hands service area (District of Columbia; Montgomery County, MD; Prince George’s County, MD; Arlington County, VA; Fairfax County, VA; Alexandria City, VA; Fairfax City, VA; Falls Church City, VA);
+- Live or work in the Many Hands service area (District of Columbia; Montgomery County, MD; Prince George’s County, MD; Arlington County, VA; Fairfax County, VA; Alexandria City, VA; Fairfax City, VA; Falls Church City, VA); and

 New and returning members are eligible for the waiver.
 The Board maintains the identity of waiver recipients in confidence.
 If you have any questions, please email Lori Sostowski at membership@manyhandsdc.org.